Peace on Earth

 Avoid using man or woman as a suffix or prefix in job titles: Substitute business executive, business leader or businessperson for businessman; worker, laborer or employee for workman; camera operator, videographer or cinematographer for cameraman; firefighter for fireman; letter carrier, mail carrier or postal worker for mailman; and sales representative, agent or clerk for salesman.
 Use generic titles or descriptions for both men and women.
 Avoid writing about woman managers, male secretaries, men’s work, women’s interests such as recipe swapping, sewing and fashion.
 See chairman, chairperson, chairwoman.

-Reword sentences to drop unnecessary gender pronouns, especially the outdated generic he and his but also she and her.
-Here are some alternatives:
+Reword sentences to drop unnecessary gender pronouns or avoid incorrect use, especially the outdated generic he and his but also she and her.
+See pronouns.
+Here are some other alternatives:

 • Repeat the original noun or use synonyms for second references to nouns like the worker or workers.
 But don’t overdo that either.
 Make sure it’s clear to readers the synonyms refer to the same person or people.